 You need to have insurance coverage for your personal possessions and possibly any upgrades to your strata lot above and beyond the building standards.
 These are not covered under the Strata Corporations policy.

-\NOTE\ We strongly recommend that you contact your insurance agent or the Strata's insuranceagent (their name and number can be found on page 4) to clarify any questions about insurance and the coverage provided.
+\NOTE\ We strongly recommend that you contact your agent or the Strata's agent to clarify any questions about insurance and the coverage provided.